Diagrams of the architecture of your legs, hips

 When you’re seated on a chair or kneeling your legs, hips and backbone are not completely integrated and the position does not improve while you remain still.

-The diagrams don’t describe how to place or maintain your body in a beneficial position.
+This chapter does not describe how to place or maintain your body in any of the positions that are described here.
 Chapter 1 describes how to place and maintain your body in a beneficial position.
-This chapter does not describe how to place or maintain any of the positions that are described here.

 The symbols identify significant actions and experiences that occur at the corresponding part of the position of your body.
-The symbols indicate actions that you do and feelings that you perceive in the corresponding part of the position of your body.
+The symbols indicate actions that you do and feelings that you perceive in the corresponding part of your position.

-The numbers 1-12 beside a diagram suggest an order of factors that you can follow to review the actions and experiences that characterize the position.
-Considering the meanings of the symbols in a diagram in the order that they’re numbered can help you to remember the actions that you do and the feelings that you perceive in your legs and hips and at each level of the upright position of your body.
+The numbers 1-12 beside a diagram suggest a sequence that you can follow to consider the actions and experiences that characterize the position.
+Considering the meanings of the symbols in a diagram in the sequence that they’re numbered can help you to review the actions that you do and the feelings that you perceive in your legs and hips and at each level of your position.

-A word or phrase beside a diagram indicates a part of your legs, hips or arms or a level of the upright position of your body where an action or experience occurs.
+A word or phrase beside a diagram indicates a part of your legs, hips or arms or a level of your position where an action or experience occurs.

 A left and right side profile accompanies each diagram.
-A side profile shows left or right side factors of a position.
+The side profiles feature left and right side factors of the position.

-Because all of the factors that are symbolized in a diagram are experienced at nearly the same time when you practice yoga, you don’t need to think more than a moment about any factor symbolized in a diagram when you actually practice yoga.
+All the factors symbolized in a diagram are experienced at nearly the same time when you practice yoga.

 Meanings of the symbols